LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D2-ProgrammingBasics-Variables.md

 ### JavaScript Programming

-- Console vs. Web page
+- Console, Web page or separate file.
 - Input and output (i/o)
   - Normally i/o is done to and form HTML *elements* in a web page.